Domingos Quina: Loan spells

 On 1 February 2021, Quina joined La Liga side Granada on loan until the end of the season.

 On 31 August 2021, Quina joined recently relegated Championship side Fulham on a season-long loan deal with the club holding the option to make the deal permanent.

 On 1 February 2022, Quina joined Championship side Barnsley on loan for the remainder of the 2021–22 season.
 He scored his first goal for the club against Queens Park Rangers on 12 February 2022.
 The loan was terminated on 26 April 2022 after Barnsley were relegated.

 On 16 August 2022, Quina returned to Spain and its top tier after agreeing to a one-year loan deal with Elche.
 The deal was cut short on transfer deadline day, 31 January 2023, and Quina immediately moved to fellow Championship side Rotherham United on loan until the end of the 2022–23 season.

+Udinese

+On 1 July 2023, Quina joined Italian Serie A club Udinese for an undisclosed fee.

+On 29 January 2024, Udinese sent Quina on loan to Primeira Liga club Vizela until the end of the 2023–24 season.

+Pafos

+On 3 September 2024, Quina signed with Pafos in Cyprus.

 International career

 Having moved to Portugal as a young child, Quina has represented that nation at the under-17, under-18, under-19 and under-20 levels.
 He won the UEFA European Under-17 Championship with Portugal in May 2016.
-In July 2018, he was a member of the U19 team which won the UEFA European Under-19 Championship beating Italy U19 4-3 after extra time.
+In July 2018, he was a member of the U19 team which won the UEFA European Under-19 Championship beating Italy U19 4–3 after extra time.